marcocspc/58wq/_posts/2024-08-16-Setting-up-Wireguard-and-OpenConnect-VPN-on-my-RP-WD009.md

 export OC_INTERFACE="example-interface"
 ```

+Note: When trying to configure this, I was using the _hardware_ interface name (i.e. the one we find when running `ifconfig` or `ip address`), so it wasn't working.
+The one that should be used is the interface name set in the openconnect section of this document, which is the value for the $VPN_IF variable.

 Now I paste the configuration (copy and paste all lines at once!!) to mwan3:
 ```
 cat << EOF > /etc/config/mwan3